 Every year, people look forward to the August Perseid meteor shower.
 And it’s wonderful, with regular rates of about 60 meteors per hour.
-In 2014, though, the year’s largest supermoon on August 10 will interfere with the peak dates of the Perseid shower (the mornings of August 11, 12 and 13).
-But never fear.
-The Perseids rise to a peak gradually, and there’s another meteor shower going on around now, too.
+In 2016, the Perseid shower is expected to produce the greatest number of meteors before dawn on August 12.
+The Perseids rise to a peak gradually, but there’s another meteor shower going on around now, too.
 The Delta Aquarid shower – whose radiant point is shown on the chart above – doesn’t have as definite a peak as the Perseids.
-This shower is now producing a steady supply of meteors, which you can see in dark skies.
+This shower is now producing a steady supply of meteors, which you can see in dark skies this weekend.

-The absence of the moon around now – the Delta Aquarid shower – and the fact that the Perseids are now rising to a peak – are why the last week of July and the first several days of August, in the hours before dawn, are the best time in 2014 to watch N. Hemisphere summertime meteors.
+The delta Aquarid shower reaches its nominal peak in late July.
+Because the moon is waning towards new right now – and the fact that the Perseids are now rising to a peak – make late July and the first few weeks of August, in the hours before dawn, a good time to watch meteors.
+Because the Delta Aquarid meteors tend to be faint, they’re best observed from in a very dark, moonless sky.

 When exactly should you watch?
 Remember two things.
 First, meteor showers tend to be best after midnight, with predawn often an optimum time to watch.
-Second, in 2014, first quarter moon comes on August 3.
-A first quarter moon sets around midnight (1 a.m. daylight time).
+Second, in 2016, new moon comes on August 2 and a first quarter moon on August 10.
+A first quarter moon sets around midnight (1 a.m. daylight-saving time).
 After first quarter, the moon will continue to wax larger and set later.
-It’ll begin washing the predawn sky with its light.
-So – for dark-sky meteor-watching before dawn – try any night between now and, say, August 5 or 6.
+It’ll begin washing the predawn sky with its light by around mid-August.
+So – for dark-sky meteor-watching before dawn – try any night between now and, say, August 12.
 Here’s a custom sunrise/set calendar (check the moonrise/set box).

-Another reason we in this hemisphere like our late July and August meteors is simply the weather.
+Another reason we in the Northern Hemisphere like our late July and August meteors is simply the weather.
 Nights are warm now, and it’s a great time to go to a dark location for a night-long look at the heavens.

 By the way, you don’t need to find a meteor shower’s radiant point to watch the shower.
 The radiant of a meteor shower refers to the point in the sky from which meteors appear to radiate.
 All you really need to watch meteors is a dark, open sky because meteors will be streaking all across the heavens.
 For some people, though, it’s great sport to seek out the radiant of a meteor shower.
 If you trace the paths of the Delta Aquarid meteors backward, you’d find the star Delta Aquarii – also called Skat – nearly coinciding with this radiant.